 Organisations need to carefully consider the consequences of fully deploying performance differentiation and compensation differentiation to the shop floor.
 The performance and remuneration philosophy must be carefully crafted to ensure it is fit for purpose for each level in the organisation.
-Focus on getting the initial performance decision right and decide what level of remuneration differentiation is appropriate.
+There must be a focus on getting the initial performance decision right and then deciding what level of remuneration differentiation is appropriate.
 Investing in front line manager capabilities is crucial and HR should ensure that they play a lead role in facilitating this.

 If any business has questions, or need further guidance or support on the issues discussed in this article, please do get in touch with me at firstname.lastname@example.org.